Of All Places, Why Bhopal?

 Why Bhopal?
 The answer is simpler than tougher.
 However, the issue is severe: Why start a business in Bhopal?

 Back in late-2003, our very own Mukesh Dhirubhai Ambani told while addressing an internationally esteemed delegation in India Today’s Concave India: 2003, that: “Some say India is a country with a billion problems.
-I say, India is a country with a billion opportunities!”
+I say India is a country with a billion opportunities!”
 It’s how we look at things.
 Let the glass be half empty or completely so: there’s always a scope to fill some space!

-As one gentleman recently said, “an Indian not in India today, is missing on something”.
-Not very sure, about the life outside India.
-But yeah, an Indian in India, not contributing to the development is missing on an opportunity.
-An opportunity, which will never turn back to you, since India-2020 is going to be the India - with no looking back!
-It’s the chance to correct the past and pour your maximum for the perfect future, bringing the golden history back.
-And what better fun, than working on a developing field (of a not-so-less-developed area) for developing with the nation??
+As one gentleman recently said, “An Indian not in India today, is missing on something”.
+Not very sure, about life outside India.
+But yeah, an Indian in India, not contributing to the development is missing an opportunity.
+An opportunity, which will never turn back to you, since India-2020 is going to be India - with no looking back!
+It’s the chance to correct the past and pour your maximum for the perfect future, bringing golden history back.
+And what better fun, than working in a developing field (of a not-so-less-developed area) for developing with the nation??
 Find me a better place than Bhopal, and we start working there from tomorrow!!
 (Okay, I’m joking.
 Not completely though.)